Common house mosquito

-On top of those itchy bites, mosquitoes are also responsible for spreading diseases such as malaria, dengue fever, and the Zika virus.
+June to August is prime mosquito season and that means itchy, annoying bites.
+On top of those itchy bites, mosquitoes are also responsible for spreading diseases such as malaria, dengue fever, encephalitis, West Nile virus and the Zika virus.

+Did you know that only female mosquitoes bite?
+Male mosquitoes do not rely on human blood to develop and only feed on the nectar of flowers.
 Female mosquitoes bite to engorge themselves on a cocktail of our blood.
-Our blood is rich in protein and other compounds which female mosquitoes need to help produce and develop their eggs.
+Our blood is rich in protein and other compounds that female mosquitoes need to help produce and develop their eggs.

 Like most insect bites, mosquito bites come in the form of swollen, red bumps.
 However, this can vary as different people react to mosquito bites in different ways.

-Even though mosquito bites share some similarities in their appearance with other insect bites, there are some differences which can help you identify them.
+Even though mosquito bites share some similarities in their appearance with other insect bites, there are some differences that can help you identify them.
 Mosquito bites can appear anywhere on your body, particularly in areas where the skin is exposed, such as arms and legs.

-Mosquito bites swell because your body is suffering from a very mild allergic reaction to the mosquito’s saliva.
-To combat the anti-coagulant delivered by the mosquito, your body releases a histamine to fight it.
-As a result, the area around the bite becomes inflamed.
+Mosquito bites are itchy because of how your body reacts to the mosquito bite itself.
+The bites swell and itch because your body is having a very mild allergic reaction to the mosquito’s saliva.
+As the blood vessels around the bitten area begin to swell, the nerves become irritated.
+To combat the anticoagulant delivered by the mosquito's saliva, your body releases a histamine, making the area around the bite inflamed and itchy.